harishramesh98/boomDocs/README.md

 ```

 Save the file and restart your terminal.
 Run the ulimit commands again to make sure the ulimit is set correctly.
+I'm pretty sure that isn't true, at least not for the scp command provided by the OpenSSH included with most Linux distributions.
 ## Building the BOOM Core

 First we need to source the FPGA init script.
 This will set up the environment variables for the FPGA tools.